regebro/BigBad3/slides.rst

 .. note::

-    Total time spent, including setting up Tox and then not using it anyway: Around 4 hours.
+    Total time spent, including some false starts and some problems I had with unrelated tools: Around 4 hours.

 ----